 To address these challenges, we propose \textit{TeleGate} --- a novel whole-body teleoperation framework for humanoid robots based on gated expert selection.
 Specifically, it achieves high-precision real-time tracking of diverse motions while avoiding the performance loss inherent in knowledge distillation.
 The core idea is to preserve the full capability of domain-specific experts and utilize a gating network for dynamic expert routing at runtime.
 To this end, we first train multiple domain experts based on dynamic similarity.
 Then, with expert parameters frozen, we train a lightweight gating network to enable seamless switching of expert capabilities.
 Furthermore, to compensate for the absence of future information in real-time scenarios, we introduce a VAE-based motion prediction prior that extracts implicit future motion intent, providing the policy with anticipatory control capabilities.

 We conducted systematic comparisons with various baseline methods in simulation and complete physical deployment validation on the Unitree G1 humanoid robot.
-With only 2.5 hours of self-collected motion capture data, TeleGate achieves high-precision real-time tracking of diverse human motions including running, fall recovery, and jumping, with success rates and tracking accuracy significantly outperforming baseline methods.
-Our main contributions are as follows: \begin{itemize} \item We design a {\it VAE-based motion prediction prior} module that endows robots with anticipatory control capabilities in real-time teleoperation. \item We propose a unified control framework based on {\it gated expert selection} for multiple motion categories, avoiding the performance loss caused by knowledge distillation and enabling a single policy to maintain expert-level tracking accuracy across various motion types. \item We implement a {\it real-time whole-body teleoperation} system supporting multiple complex motions on the Unitree G1 humanoid robot, showing the effectiveness of the proposed method in sim-to-real transfer and its generalization capability to out-of-distribution motions. \end{itemize}
+With only 2.5 hours of self-collected motion capture data, TeleGate achieves high-precision real-time tracking of diverse human motions including running, fall recovery, and jumping, achieving the best overall performance in success rates and tracking accuracy compared to baseline methods.

+Our main contributions are summarized as follows: \begin{itemize} \item We design a {\it VAE-based motion prediction prior} module that endows robots with anticipatory control capabilities in real-time teleoperation. \item We propose a unified control framework based on {\it gated expert selection} for multiple motion categories, avoiding the performance loss caused by knowledge distillation and enabling a single policy to maintain expert-level tracking accuracy across various motion types. \item We implement a {\it real-time whole-body teleoperation} system supporting multiple complex motions on the Unitree G1 humanoid robot, showing the effectiveness of the proposed method in sim-to-real transfer and its generalization capability to out-of-distribution motions. \end{itemize}

 To put them together, our TeleGate framework provides a system paradigm that combines high data efficiency with high precision for humanoid robot whole-body teleoperation.
-Additionally, our inertial motion capture dataset collected here will be shared to the community upon paper acceptance.